 The jumpstart courses earn 2 credits each and meet for five weeks (10 class sessions) each.
 All three involve lecture and laboratory time.
-PLBIO 515 (Modern Techniques and Concepts in Plant Cell Biology) is generally offered in the fall semester, and PLBIO 514 (Modern Techniques and Concepts in Plant Ecophysiology) is offered in the spring.
-PLBIO 516 (Modern Techniques and Concepts in Plant Molecular Biology) is offered in either the Fall or the Spring semester.
-Students should have completed all three modules by the end of their second year.
+PLBIO 515 (Modern Techniques and Concepts in Plant Cell Biology) is generally offered in the fall semester; however, in 2020-2021, it will be offered in the Spring semester to accommodate students who cannot matriculate in the Fall semester due to the pandemic.
+Both PLBIO 514 (Modern Techniques and Concepts in Plant Ecophysiology) and PLBIO 516 (Modern Techniques and Concepts in Plant Molecular Biology) are offered in the Spring semester.
+Students should have completed all three modules by the end of their fourth semester of study.